 11 Stupidly Illegal Things That Got Tourists Arrested In National Parks

-National parks – those serene pockets of nature where humans reconnect with the wild… and occasionally with handcuffs.
-Who knew that one wrong move with a rock, a drone, or a squirrel-sized peanut butter stash could lead to a lesson in “creative law enforcement”?
+National parks are those serene pockets of nature where humans reconnect with the wild (and occasionally with handcuffs).
+But who knew that one wrong move with a rock, a drone, or a squirrel-sized peanut butter stash could lead to a lesson in “creative law enforcement”?

 Paintball Guns And Slingshots